cadia-lvl/MOSI/README.md

 # M.O.S.I.
-MOSI is a recording client made specifically for TTS data collections.
-It supports multiple collections, single and multi-speaker, and can prompt sentences based on phonetic coverage.
+MOSI is a evaluation client made specifically for TTS evaluation.
+It supports Mean opinion score(MOS), AB and ABX tests, and can accommodate some needs for a SUS test.
+The development and testing for this platform has been done on Linux(Ubuntu 16 or later, reccomended choice) and on MACOS(with some modifications).

 # Setup
 * Other system requirements (installed via apt):